 The University Libraries at The University of Toledo have been a depository for United States federal and state government documents for almost 60 years.
 The University Library (the main library being William S. Carlson Library since 1973) was designated a selective federal depository library by U.S. Congressman and Toledo native Thomas L. Ashley in 1963 in a process that was completed in December 1964.
-The University Libraries currently collect 25% of content published by the federal government.* By contrast, the State Library of Ohio is a regional depository and collects 100% of published federal and state government information.
+The University Libraries currently collect 25% of content published by the federal government (recently reduced from 68%).* By contrast, the State Library of Ohio is a regional depository and collects 100% of published federal and state government information.
 In our fifty plus years of service, we have provided our users information published by every agency of the government.